KuangenZhang/pypoisson/Readme.md

-# Poisson Surface Reconstruction Python Binding
+# Screened Poisson Surface Reconstruction Python Binding

+This repo is forked from [pypoisson ](https://github.com/mmolero/pypoisson) and added pointWeight, which specifies the importantance of the interpolation of the point samples is given in the formulation of the screened Poisson equation.
+The results of the original (unscreened) Poisson Reconstruction can be obtained by setting this value to 0.

 Poisson Surface Reconstruction v6.13